 Areas held under lease, licence or regular occupancy shall be maintained by the user.
 The user will be responsible for maintenance and outgoings as defined in the lease or licence or agreement for use.

-Presently there are no leases or licenses in force for any of the reserves.
+Presently there are no leases or licenses in force.